sffranke/bela/README.md

 0,28 Zoll Mini Digital Voltmeter LED-Display, DC 2,5V-30V

-# Until here ist controlable via Remote Control
+# Until here Bela is controlable via Remote Control

 In addition there are more possibilities to control Bela: